anna-boser/ET_agriculture/README.md

         * 0_repo_structure.R: create the basic repository structure
         * 1_download_shapefiles.R: Download county shapefile and create the required individual county shapefiles
         * 2_ECOSTRESS
             * 0_repo_structure.R: create the basic repository structure of data/raw/ECOSTRESS
             * 1_APPEEARS_requests: documentation on the appeears (https://lpdaacsvc.cr.usgs.gov/appeears/task/area) requests which can be copied to make the requests again
             * 2_download_links: links provided by appeears that need to be downloaded
+            * 3_download_scripts:
+                * generic-download.sh: template to download the links listed in 2_download_links.
+Replace all instances of "https://..." with the correct links.
+Note to position oneself in the correct download folder when running these scripts (ex cd data/raw/ECOSTRESS) and then calling something like "bash ../../../code/1_download_data/2_ECOSTRESS/3_download_scripts/by_request/California-inst-PT-JPL-2-19-5-19.sh".
+Appeears account and password is needed.
+                * by_request: a folder of scripts to download for each request
+        * 2_ECOSTRESS_cv: same as 2_ECOSTRESS but for the smaller area of only the central valley
+            * 0_repo_structure.R: create the basic repository structure of data/raw/ECOSTRESS
+            * 1_APPEEARS_requests: documentation on the appeears (https://lpdaacsvc.cr.usgs.gov/appeears/task/area) requests which can be copied to make the requests again
+            * 2_download_links: links provided by appeears that need to be downloaded